brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 When it's set back to false it will be hidden.

 Advantages:
-- We don't have to worry about the lifecycle of the component and when the dialog should be destroyed (we don't need to worry about memory leaks)
+- We don't have to worry about the lifecycle of the component.
+When the dialog is destroyed we don't need to worry about memory leaks.
-- It's a very simple and easy approach
+- It's a very simple and easy approach.

 Disadvantages:
 - It doesn't scale.
 Imagine having tons of `*ngIf` statements in our code that are only there to determine when dialogs should be shown or not.